-Bristol Autism Support (BAS) is a not-for-profit Social Enterprise providing information, support and training for parents and carers of autistic children in BS postcodes.
+Bristol Autism Support (BAS) is a registered charity providing information, support and training for parents and carers of autistic children in BS postcodes.
 We believe the need for our support is self-defining.
 Parents and carers do not need a diagnosis for their child in order to access our services.

 What we do

 - BAS is a membership organisation; most of our services are available only to our members.
 This enables us to deliver a high quality, tailored services.
 Membership is free and comes with a wide variety of benefits.
 Click here to learn more and become a member.

 - We create a wide range of opportunities for parents and carers of children with autism to connect with each other.
 Our strong community helps give parents and carers the knowledge needed to help them better support the children they look after.

 - We provide clear, relevant information about autism to parents and carers.
 By doing so, we hope to improve the futures and outcomes of autistic children.
 We use this website, our Facebook page and email to signpost information about local and national services and support.
 As much as possible, we share the voices of autistic adults because we know they are best placed to teach us about our children.